alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 2. Each device records the random messages it has heard from nearby devices.
 3. Whenever someone tests positive, they can elect to upload all their messages to a database.
 This upload requires the consent of both the user and a public health official.
 4. Apple's and Google's servers store a list of all messages sent by COVID-19 patients.
 They will be stored for 14 days, the incubation period of the virus.
-5. Periodically, every device will download the entire list of messages that COVID-19 cases have sent.
+5. Periodically, every device will download the current database.
 It will then, on-device, compare that list to a locally saved list of messages received from nearby phones.
 6. If there is enough overlap, the user gets a message saying they were recently in contact with a COVID-19 case.

 What makes this secure?
-Since each phone's message is random, and changes frequently, the list of messages for nearby phones doesn't indicate anything about who those messages correspond to.
+Since each phone's message is random, and changes frequently, the messages on each phone don't indicate anything about who those messages correspond to.
 Since the database is a pile of random messages, there's no way to extract further information from the stored database, like age, gender, or street address.
 That protects the privacy from both the user and the database's owner.

-The protocol minimizes privacy loss, but it does still exposes some information.
-Exposing some information is required for contact tracing to work.
+The protocol minimizes privacy loss, but it does expose some information, since doing so is required to make contact tracing work.
 Suppose Alice only meets with Bob in a 14 day period.
 She later gets a notification that someone she interacted with tested positive for COVID-19.
-It's rather obvious that Alice can conclude Bob has COVID-19.
+Given that Alice only met one person, it's rather obvious that Alice can conclude
+Bob has COVID-19.
 However, in this scenario, Alice would be able to conclude this no matter how contact tracing is implemented.
+You can view this as a required information leak, and the aim of the protocol is to leak no more than the required amount.
-In the proposed app, it leaks this required information, and no more.
-If Alice meets 10 people, then gets a notification, all she learns is that one of the 10 people she met is COVID-19 positive - which, again, is something that she could have concluded anyways.
+If Alice meets 10 people,
+then gets a notification, all she learns is that one of the 10 people she met is COVID-19 positive - which, again, is something that she could have concluded anyways.